Rami3ll/Rami3ll.github.io/_tabs/about.md

 ## Finally
 >Thank you for reading my blog post and I hope you have as much fun reading it as I had writing it.
+>>if you have issues with any of my writeups feel free to hit me up on Discord @Rami3l#8039
->>This is and always will be a noob space! great to have you here mate!
+>>>This is and always will be a noob space! great to have you here mate!
 Welcome to my little corner.